 Now, Fred Phillips is an exceptionally fine makeup artist and recognized as a top pro in the business.
 He did a thorough job with the makeup and was quite satisfied with the results.

 Imagine everyone’s surprise, upon viewing the developed film the next day, to find the actress’ face just as normally pink skinned as ever!
 There was no trace of green.

 Gene’s orders to Fred Phillips: “Paint her greener!”
 The following day, the test film again showed her as pink-skinned as ever.
 Even Fred was dumbfounded.

 We did this three days in a row.
 We had her so green you couldn’t believe it and she kept coming back pink!
 Finally we figured out what was happening.
 The technician over at the film lab would receive the film every day and run it through the development solution.
 As the image formed on the film, he kept saying to himself, “My God, this woman is green!”
 And so he kept correcting the film developing process in order to turn her back to normal skin color again!

 Whitfield and Roddenberry shared another amusing anecdote about the shooting:

-The Season 2 episode “Journey to Babel” featured another Orion even if he was disguised as an Andorian.
+The Season 2 episode “Journey to Babel” featured another Orion, although he was disguised as an Andorian.
 It was not until “Whom Gods Destroy” that a genuine Orion female appeared on screen.
-The first Orion male appeared in The Animated Series‘ “The Pirates of Orion.”
+The first Orion male appeared in “The Pirates of Orion” of The Animated Series.

-While references were made the “Orion Syndicate,” a criminal organization, throughout Star Trek: Deep Space Nine, it wasn’t until the fourth and final season of Star Trek: Enterprise that they reappeared.
+While references were made the “Orion Syndicate,” a criminal organization, throughout Star Trek: Deep Space Nine, it wasn’t until the fourth and final season of Star Trek: Enterprise that the Orions reappeared.
 But they reappeared in plenty then.